behroozomidvar/iuga/README.md

 **Similarity** is calculated with _Jaccard similarity_.
 For **diversity**, two different metrics are proposed [1,2].
 The library diversity.py provides these metrics.

 ##References
-- [1] Omidvar-Tehrani, Behrooz, Sihem Amer-Yahia, and Alexandre Termier.
-"Interactive user group analysis."
+- [1] Omidvar-Tehrani, Behrooz, Sihem Amer-Yahia, and Alexandre Termier. **Interactive user group analysis**.
 Proceedings of the 24th ACM International on Conference on Information and Knowledge Management.
 ACM, 2015.
-- [2] Omidvar-Tehrani, Behrooz, et al. "Multi-objective group discovery on the social web."
+- [2] Omidvar-Tehrani, Behrooz, Sihem Amer-Yahia, Pierre-Francois Dutot and Denis Trystram. **Multi-objective group discovery on the social web**.
 Joint European Conference on Machine Learning and Knowledge Discovery in Databases.
 Springer International Publishing, 2016.